Learn All About The IRS Fresh Start Initiative

-Lastly, it’s not easy to negotiate with the IRS.
+It’s not easy to negotiate with the IRS.
 Much less get them on the phone in under an hour.

 The Fresh Start Program is free, but there are application fees that do apply depending on what part of the program taxpayers are attempting to access.
 For instance, those applying for an Offer of Compromise must pay a $186 filing fee as well as 20% of owed back taxes.
 In this way, the Fresh Start Program might not be a viable option for those taxpayers in dire financial straits.

 In these cases, taxpayers might consider working with a professional tax attorney who is willing to get the groundwork prepared before taking payment.
 This is also a good strategy when it comes to negotiating with the IRS.
 Their MO is to have taxpayers pay their back taxes in a lump sum when most taxpayers who are in arrears could never afford to do so.